bambooforest/IntroDataScience_Spring_2022/11_Dimensionality_reduction_clustering_II/README.md

 ## we are only keeping numerical variables, we get rid of the species name
 iris_mod <- iris[, 1:4]

-## now we scale the data, this has to be done especially when you've got measurements of different scales in your data (e.g. temperatures, wind speeds and UV-index for example)
+## now we scale the data, this has to be done, especially when you've got measurements of different scales in your data (e.g. temperatures, wind speeds and UV-index for example)
 iris_mod <- scale(iris_mod)

 ## compute the K-means clustering algorithm